InitRoot/NSLKDD-Dataset/README.md

 Validation dataset to be used for algorithm validation, Train20% split between 66% and 34% for validation.

 The datasets have also been coded, the following fields' flag, service and protocol_type categories now represents numerical values instead of categorical.
+Feature selected datasets based on the research presented at ECCWS 2017 are denoted by FS in each folder.

 Please contact me if you require multi-class classification on the NSL-KDD dataset based on the xAttack field.
 Please contact me if you require any assistance to prepare data for your algorithm or pre-processing.